bowman2001/perplexdoc/content/doc/security/content-security.md

 ## Don’t allow raw HTML

-There already is a good reason for Goldmark to discard all HTML in Markdown by default: The whole purpose of **Markdown** is to get rid of coding HTML directly.
+There is one reason for Goldmark to discard all raw HTML in Markdown by default: The whole purpose of **Markdown** was and still is to get rid of coding HTML directly.

-The security concern is simple: Raw HTML allows to inject all kinds of malicious code into a website – to call external Javascript routines in a `<script>`-tag would be the most obvious one.
+The security concern is also obvious: Raw HTML allows to inject all kinds of malicious code into a website – to call external Javascript routines in a `<script>`-tag is easy.

 ## Alternatives

 Hugo offers two ways to extend Markdown more securely.
 By injecting [HTML attributes]({{< relref "attribute">}}) or configurable HTML snippets with [shortcodes](/doc/shortcode).
-They are often provided by theme developers or project maintainers.
+They are provided by theme developers or project maintainers whom you need to trust.

 {{< mnote up=11 >}}
-Hugo can also render _inline shortcodes_, so every content editor could introduce them directly in the Markdown.
+Hugo can also render _inline shortcodes_, so every content editor could introduce its own shortcodes directly in the Markdown.
 Because they allow basically the same kind of attacks as raw HTML, they are [prohibited by default]({{< relref "securityyaml#5" >}}).
 {{< /mnote >}}

 It’s still possible to inject malicious code via HTML attributes.
-Hugo discards all event attributes.
-Other more complicated attempts remain possible, but they are easier to spot than raw HTML attacks.
-Correct attributes are constrained to simple syntax – deviations are suspicious.
+Hugo discards all event attributes to make it harder.
+Other more complicated attempts remain possible.
+But they are easier to spot than attacks hidden in HTML.
+Correct attributes are constrained to simple syntax – deviations are immediately suspicious.

 Perplex offers many attributes to achieve different styles and encourages to use them.
-One way to contain the remaining vulnerability by attribute attacks could be to allow only trusted editors to apply them in the last step of the content creation process.
+One way to contain the remaining vulnerability by attribute attacks would be to allow only trusted editors to apply them in the last step of your content creation.

 ## Maximum security

-When you need the tightest security Hugo can offer for your content, you need to let go of attributes and disable them completely.
-You could still provide carefully crafted shortcodes, to achieve the same results.
+When you need the tightest security Hugo can offer for loads of external and unsupervised content, you need to let go of attributes and disable them completely.
+You can still provide carefully crafted shortcodes, to achieve the same results.

 Blocks,
 Headings (title)
 : The attributes for these two element groups can be disabled in the `goldmark.parser.attribute` section of the configuration file [markup.yaml]({{< relref "markup#19">}}).

 Fenced code blocks
 : Besides a few special highlighting attributes Hugo also allows to add custom attributes to fenced code blocks.
 To disable this possibility, you need to disable their automatic highlighting in the section `goldmark.highlight` of [markup.yaml]({{< relref "markup#32">}}).
-To use Hugo’s internal highlighting you can alternatively use the shortcode `{{</* highlight */>}}`, which offers the same options as code fences with a slightly different syntax.
+To use Hugo’s internal highlighting you can alternatively use the shortcode `{{</* highlight */>}}`, which offers the same options as code fences with only a slightly different syntax.
 {.dl-loose}